google-github-actions/run-gemini-cli/workflows/issue-triage/README.md

 ### Scheduled Issue Triage

 This workflow is defined in `workflows/issue-triage/gemini-issue-scheduled-triage.yml` and runs on a schedule (e.g., every hour).
 It finds any issues that have no labels or have the `status/needs-triage` label and then uses the Gemini CLI to triage them.
 This workflow can also be manually triggered.

+## Issue Deduplication

+### Overview

+The issue triage system includes an advanced feature for detecting and reporting duplicate issues.
+This system uses a custom MCP server backed by an AlloyDB database to store issue embeddings and find similarities between them.

+### How it Works

+The deduplication process involves two key workflows:

+1.  **Real-time Duplicate Detection**: When a new issue is created, the `deduplicate-issues` job in the `gemini-issue-automated-triage.yml` workflow is triggered.
+This job uses the `duplicates` tool from the MCP server to find semantically similar issues.
+If any potential duplicates are found, the workflow will post a comment on the new issue listing the possible duplicates.
+This job can also be triggered manually by commenting `@gemini-cli /deduplicate` on an issue.

+2.  **Scheduled Embedding Refresh**: To keep the database of issue embeddings current, the `refresh-embeddings` job in the `gemini-issue-scheduled-triage.yml` workflow runs on a schedule.
+This job uses the `refresh` tool of the MCP server to process all open issues and update their corresponding embeddings in the AlloyDB database.

+### Setup

+Setting up the issue deduplication feature requires a Google Cloud project and an AlloyDB database.

+For detailed instructions on how to set up the necessary cloud resources and configure the workflows, please refer to the guide at [scripts/issue-deduplication/README.md](../../scripts/issue-deduplication/README.md).
+This guide provides step-by-step instructions for using the `setup_alloydb.sh` script and configuring the necessary secrets and variables in your GitHub repository.